POM: Prescription only medicine

 Observation of serum methotrexate concentrations is relevant in determining the right dose of calcium folinate and the duration of the therapy.

-Pharmacotherapeutic group: Other immunosuppressive agents, ATC code: L04AX03
+Pharmacotherapeutic group: Immunosuppressants; other immunosuppressants ATC code: L04AX03

 Methotrexate (4-amino-10-methylfolic acid) is a folic acid antagonist which inhibits the reduction of folic acid and increase of tissue cells.
 Methotrexate enters the cell through an active transport mechanism of reduced folates.
 As a result of polyglutamation of methotrexate caused by the folylpolyglutamylate enzyme, the duration of the cytotoxic effect of the drug substance in the cell increases.
 Methotrexate is a phase-specific substance the main action of which is directed to the S-phase of cell mitosis.
 It acts generally most effectively on actively increasing tissues, such as malignant cells, bone marrow, fetal cells, skin epithelium, oral and intestinal mucosa as well as urinary bladder cells.
 As the proliferation of malignant cells is higher than that of most normal cells, methotrexate can slow down the proliferation of malignant cells without causing, however, irreversible damage to normal tissue.